maisans-maid/mai-docs/docs/Getting Started/Setting Up Your Bot.md

 <br/>

-### 3. Start the bot
+# 3. Start the bot
 You can start the bot by typing in `npm start` in the commandline.<br/><br/>

-:::tip
-Bot's prefix defaults to `m!`, which you can change later on when you start modifying it.
-Try the basic commands for the bot and see how it works.
-::: <br />

 ---